RiverTown Crossings: 2000s

-2002-2007

 On March 26, 2002, a Meijer store opened adjacent to the mall.
-By 2004, Kahunaville closed and a replacement was being sought out.
-Also, in 2004, Galyan's was renamed after being acquired by Dick's Sporting Goods.
-In September of 2005, UBU Home Furnishings replaced Kahunaville.
+In 2003, the former Tumbleweed was converted into Chili's.
+In 2004, Kahunaville closed and a replacement was being sought out.
+Also in 2004, Galyan's was renamed after being acquired by Dick's Sporting Goods.

+In September 2005, UBU Home Furnishings replaced Kahunaville.
 Marshall Field's was renamed Macy's in 2006.
-The Cinemark theater was acquired by local movie theater company Celebration Cinema in 2007.
+The Cinemark theater was acquired by local movie theater company Celebration Cinema, and held its grand opening on June 27, 2007.